 The proposed project represents a pilot intervention that focuses on primary prevention from the food system angle.
 The project will strengthen the implementation of the South African National School Nutrition Programme (NSNP).

 The pilot will establish a platform of broad multi-stakeholder engagement among school governing bodies and local authorities to guarantee a participatory approach to create, implement, and evaluate the project.
 During the inception phase, target schools will be selected, outcome measurements identified and potential barriers in promoting healthy lifestyles analysed.

 A Slow Plate food education programme focusing on preparing nutritious meals will be rolled out by chefs.
 Furthermore, educators and food handlers, who are responsible for preparing meals for students, will benefit from cooking sessions.
 These sessions will focus on how to source for and prepare a healthy plate using produce from local food gardens.
 As a result, students will benefit from healthier meals being served.
 In addition, the schools presenting the most nutritious meals will be rewarded monthly through competitions.

-Educators will be trained through a ToT approach (12 trainers per school) to conduct educational activities around food knowledge, tasting, food handling, gardening, food waste and healthy lifestyles in the classroom and the garden (hands-on learning).
+Educators will be trained through a Training of Trainers (ToT) approach (12 trainers per school) to conduct educational activities around food knowledge, tasting, food handling, gardening, food waste and healthy lifestyles in the classroom and the garden (hands-on learning).
 In addition, the establishment/strengthening of local food gardens in schools and communities will increase the diversity of produce for school meals.